quantiota/AI-Agent-Host/docker/README.md

 QDB_PG_PASSWORD=quest

 ```
-and to define your domain in the docker compose file:
+and to define your domain name in the docker compose file:

 ```
     environment: